suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

 # Introduction

 MOQT [MOQTransport] defines a transport protocol that utilizes the QUIC network protocol [QUIC] and WebTransport[WebTrans] to move objects between publishers, subscribers and intermediaries.
-Tracks are identified using a tuple of the the Track Namespace and the Track Name.
+Tracks are identified using a tuple of the Track Namespace and the Track Name.
 A MOQT Catalog is a specialized track which captures details of all the tracks output by a publisher, including the identities, media profiles, initialization data and inter-track relationships.
 The mapping of media characteristics of objects with the tracks, as well as relative prioritization of those objects, are captured in separate MoQ Streaming Format specifications.
 This specification defines a JSON encoded catalog.

 * {{catalog}} describes the MoQ Catalog format including examples.